nrminar/colorBlockPublic/README.md

 ![Here is an example of what your application should look like after night 2](http://i.imgur.com/ChOIEjW.png)

-## Hard Mode
+## Stretch Goals

 Make it so that when you click on one of the color blocks, it deletes that block, and then updates the color count.
+Create an input field that allows users to add multiple blocks at a time (e.g. 4 green blocks instead of just one).